 The similarity between objects is a fundamental notion in everyday life.
 It is also fundamental to many data mining and machine learning algorithms, and, in particular to clustering algorithms.
 Often the similarity between objects is measured by a domain-specific distance measure based on features of the objects.
-For example, the distance between pieces of music can be measured by using features like rhythm, pitch, or melody, i.e., features that do not make sense in any other domain.
-To develop such methods one needs special knowledge about the application domain for extracting the relevant features beforehand.
+For defining the right domain-specific distance measure one needs special knowledge about the application domain for extracting the relevant features beforehand.
 Such an approach does not only cause difficulties, but includes a certain danger or risk of being biased.